diskhkme/PointCloudSuperResolution.pytorch/README.md

 This repository is implementation of AR-GCN(https://arxiv.org/abs/1908.02111) from "Point Cloud Super Resolution with Adversarial Residual Graph Networks" in Pytorch.
 You can find official Tensorflow implementation [here](https://github.com/wuhuikai/PointCloudSuperResolution).

-The model is in `src/model/Generator.py` & `src/model/Discriminator.py`
+The model implementations are in `src/model`

-For further reduce training time, you can borrow CUDA implementation of KNN & Farthest point sampling from such as [PYG](https://github.com/pyg-team/pytorch_geometric)

 ## Note

 The code is tested under Pytorch 1.9.0 and Python 3.8 on Ubuntu 18.04 LTS.

-We use [pytorch3d](https://pytorch3d.org/) operation & loss functions for k-nn & cd_loss calculation.
+We used [pytorch3d](https://pytorch3d.org/) operation & loss functions for k-nn & cd_loss calculation.

 Note that to enable non-symmetric chamfer distance calculation (only forward is used), we modified `pytorch3d/loss/chamfer.py` like below.